 (a) Bona fide meal periods.
 Bona fide meal periods are not worktime.
 Bona fide meal periods do not include coffee breaks or time for snacks.
 These are rest periods.
 The employee must be completely relieved from duty for the purposes of eating regular meals.
 Ordinarily 30 minutes or more is long enough for a bona fide meal period.
 A shorter period may be long enough under special conditions.
 The employee is not relieved if he is required to perform any duties, whether active or inactive, while eating.
-For example, an office employee who is required to eat at his desk or a factory worker who is required to be at his machine is working while eating.
+For example, an office employee who is required to be at his machine is working while eating.